 • Be active, walk briskly for at least 20 minutes a day.
 This will help reduce the chance of heart disease by almost 40%

 • Reduce weight.
 Excess weight strains the circulatory system increases blood pressure and the risk of heart disease.

 • Avoid saturated fat.
 Choose semi-skimmed milk, leaner cuts of meat, and steam or grill foods rather than frying.

 • Eat fish that are rich in omega -3 fatty acids.
 This will boost the good cholesterol and protect against heart disease.

 • Limit alcohol use as it raises the blood pressure and hardens the arteries.

 • Know family history.
 If there is a history of heart disease, the risks increase.

 • Always take medicines carefully, as prescribed by the doctor.

-Because of the lifestyle and eating habits, Indians are prone to heart ailments, hence it is imperative to keep your self checked regularly on the vital parameters like blood pressure, Blood Glucose levels, Lipid Levels etc, an annual health check-up is the best way to diagnose and monitor the progress of any heart ailment/ cardiovascular disease.
+Because of the lifestyle and eating habits, Indians are prone to heart ailments, hence it is imperative to keep your self checked regularly on vital parameters like blood pressure, Blood Glucose levels, Lipid Levels, etc, an annual health check-up is the best way to diagnose and monitor the progress of any heart ailment/ cardiovascular disease.
 Preventive health check-up is found to be very effective in lowering the risk of cardiovascular diseases.